 The robot starts in the center standing on the center point and facing one of the two goals.
 A ball is placed 1.5 times the ball diameter outside of the field around one of the end points of the halfway line.
+The ball is placed at least 30cm away from the nearest pole.
 The robot must go to the ball, move with it towards the touch line, pick it up with its hands, and throw it back from there into the field.
 At the moment of delivering the ball, the thrower: